bikeshaving/crank/website/guides/03-components.md

 Because we’re now yielding elements rather than returning them, we can make components stateful using variables in the local scope.
 Every time the component is updated, Crank resumes the generator, pausing at the next `yield`.
 The yielded expressions, usually elements, are then recursively rendered, just as if it were returned in a sync function component.
 Furthermore, Crank uses the same diffing algorithm which reuses DOM nodes to reuse generator objects, so that the execution of the generator is preserved between renders.
 This allows local state to be encapsulated within the generator’s scope.

 ### Contexts
-In the above example, the `Counter` component’s local state only changes when it is rerendered, but we may want to write components which update themselves based on timers or events.
+In the preceding example, the `Counter` component’s local state only changes when it is rerendered, but we may want to write components which update themselves based on timers or events.
 Crank allows components to control themselves by passing in a custom object called a *context* as the `this` value of each component.
 These contexts provide several utility methods, most important of which is `this.refresh`, which tells Crank to update the related component in place.
 For generator components, Crank resumes the generator component so it can yield another value.

 ```jsx
 function *Timer() {